 - The Inward Morning: A Philosophical Exploration in Journal Form by Henry Bugbee, led by a current student — and meeting three times, each in a separate National Park!

 Past study groups have discussed Greats, like Paradise Lost, the complete works of Plato, Austen’s Emma, as well as classic Hollywood films, Ferrante’s Neapolitan Quartet, and Keynes’ General Theory of Employment, Interest, and Money.

-Any incoming, current, or former students need only submit a proposal to the Associate Director of Graduate Programs, and he’ll assign you a room and a time that works with your schedule (that is, if you aren’t planning to lead your group inside National Parks).
+Any incoming, current, or former students need only submit a proposal to the Associate Director of Graduate Programs, and he or she will assign you a room and a time that works with your schedule (that is, if you aren’t planning to lead your group inside National Parks).